305 series: Design

 The fleet of 36 vehicles (6 six-car sets) will be built by Hitachi at a cost of approximately 5.7 billion yen, with styling overseen by industrial designer Eiji Mitooka.
 The new trains are designed to offer improved universal accessibility.
 Fully enclosed permanent-magnet synchronous motors (PMSM) are used to reduce environmental noise and reduce power consumption by approximately 57% compared with existing 103 series trains.

 Operations

-The 305 series trains are used on through services between the Chikuhi Line and on the Fukuoka Subway Kuko Line, replacing older 103-1500 series sets.
+The 305 series trains are used on through services between the Chikuhi Line and on the Fukuoka City Subway Airport Line, replacing older 103-1500 series sets.

 Formations

 The 305 series trains are formed as six-car sets as shown below, numbered W1 to W6, consisting of four motored intermediate cars and two non-powered driving trailer cars.
 Car 1 is at the Nishi-Karatsu end.